Ahmed-Almahey/ahmed-almahey.github.io/_posts/2025-10-21-sql-tasks-at-iti.markdown

 ---

-###  Visual Reference

-This project uses the following image as teaser and background:

-`assets/images/Screenshot 2025-10-21 080404.png`

----

 *These SQL labs represent the backbone of my understanding of database systems — shaping the way I analyze data relationships, optimize performance, and design maintainable database architectures.*